 The good news?
 Summer unlocks Georgia's most dramatic landscapes.
 Every mountain pass is open, every highland village is accessible, and the long days give you 16 hours of usable light.
-Tbilisi becomes a launchpad rather than a destination.
-This guide explains how to handle the city itself, and when to leave it behind.
+Tbilisi becomes a launchpad rather than a destination, so plan your city days carefully and know when to leave for cooler valleys, forests, and mountains.

 What the Thermometer Actually Says